 Thomas de Pourquery began the saxophone at 14.
-He became the student of Stefano Di Battista, and then entered the conservatoire national supérieur de musique de Paris in François Jeanneau's class.
+He studied with Stefano Di Battista, and then entered the conservatoire national supérieur de musique de Paris in François Jeanneau's class.

-In 2000, he is hired in Big Band Lumière, then in the Orchestre national de jazz directed by Laurent Cugny.
+In the year 2000, he was hired in Big Band Lumière, then in the Orchestre national de jazz directed by Laurent Cugny.
 He then became an active member of the Falaises à Paris collective with Maxime Delpierre, Laurent Bardainne, David Aknin, Sylvain Daniel.
 He also played with George Brown, Sunny Murray, Marc Ducret, Paco Séry, Linley Marthe, Billy Hart...
-In 2002 with Daniel Zimmermann, he won the first price of orchestra and soloist at the competition of la Défense with the de Pourquery-Zimmermann Quintet which then became DPZ.
-He sings and plays saxophone in the punk collective Rigolus and then integrates Andy Emler's MégaOctet.
+In 2002 with Daniel Zimmermann, he won the first prize for orchestra and soloist in the la Défense competition with the Pourquery-Zimmermann Quintet which then became DPZ.
+He sang and played saxophone in the punk collective Rigolus and then integrated Andy Emler's MégaOctet.

-2014 is the year of Play Sun Ra, his first LP with Supersonic sextet, create in 2011 with Laurent Bardainne, Fabrice Martinez, Arnaud Roulin, Frederick Galiay and Edward Perraud.
-It is awarded best album of the year at the Victoires du Jazz in 2014 and finalist of the Prix du disque français de l'Académie du jazz.
-The same year, he creates the pop duo VKNG with Maxime Delpierre, signed with Naïve Records.
+2014 was the year of Play Sun Ra, his first LP with Supersonic sextet, created in 2011 with Laurent Bardainne, Fabrice Martinez, Arnaud Roulin, Frederick Galiay and Edward Perraud.
+It was awarded best album of the year at the Victoires du Jazz in 2014 and finalist of the Prix du disque français de l'Académie du jazz.
+The same year, he created the pop duo VKNG with Maxime Delpierre, signed with Naïve Records.

-He regularly collaborates with Fred Pallem, Frànçois and The Atlas Mountains, Jeanne Added, Sarah Murcia, BABX, Oxmo Puccino, Mick Jones or the english band Metronomy.
-He is also an actor, with Jean-Christophe Meurisse, Vincent Mariette, or Fred Poulet.
+He regularly collaborates with Fred Pallem, Frànçois and The Atlas Mountains, Jeanne Added, Sarah Murcia, BABX, Oxmo Puccino, Mick Jones or the English band Metronomy.
+He is also an actor, with the acting troup Chiens de Navarre including Jean-Christophe Meurisse, Vincent Mariette, and Fred Poulet.